 Is your organisation still using Skype for Business?

-All in all, the time is coming when Skype to teams migration will be a necessity.
+All in all, the time is coming when moving from Skype to Teams will be a necessity.
 As the death of Skype for Business fast approaches, don’t worry.
 Take time to ready yourself for an upgrade, get in touch with the right people to help you out, and be prepared to enjoy a new and improved collaboration experience soon.